openwdl/wdl/SPEC.md

 #### Units of Storage

-Several of the `runtime` attributes (and some [Standard Library](#standard-library) functions) can accept a string value with an optional unit suffix, using one of the valid [SI or IEC abbreviations](https://en.wikipedia.org/wiki/Binary_prefix).
+Several of the `requirements` attributes (and some [Standard Library](#standard-library) functions) accept a string value with an optional unit suffix, using one of the valid [SI or IEC abbreviations](https://en.wikipedia.org/wiki/Binary_prefix).
 At a minimum, execution engines must support the following suffices in a case-insensitive manner:

 * B (bytes)
 * Decimal: KB, MB, GB, TB